Abdul-Salim/spotify-clone/README.md

 # spotify-clone
-This is a clone of spotify
+This is a clone of spotify.